andrewsunglaekim/git_workshop/readme.md

 What does git diff do?

-> Don't forget to finish staging and commiting after `git diff`
+> Don't forget to finish staging and committing after `git diff`

 ## Merging - We do